 They’ve been serving traditional fish and chips for over 60 years now and have a great reputation in London.
 The shop’s origins actually date back to just after the First World War, where they started serving cooked fish as a humble business.
 They’ve evolved quite a bit since.

 The restaurant is split into two parts, and you could almost say they are two separate restaurants.
-One part follows a formal sit down format, while the other is designed for take away with high tables and a small terrace where you can enjoy a quick bite.
+One part follows a formal sit-down format, while the other is designed for taking away with high tables and a small terrace where you can enjoy a quick bite.

 You can order all sorts of fish from their menu, and it’s all cooked to order.
-Traditional fish and chips is always cod, but many prefer haddock’s more intense flavor.
+Traditional fish and chips are always cod, but many prefer haddock’s more intense flavor.